Freedom Homeschooling

 Mr. Henry’s video tutorials teach beginners how to play the piano.

-These online lessons and interactive exercises teach rhythm, meter, intervals, chords, and much more.
+These online lessons and interactive exercises cover a range of topics, including rhythm, meter, intervals, chords, and more.

-These video-based piano lessons are designed for beginner and elementary level.
+These video-based piano lessons are designed for beginner and elementary levels.
 Most lessons use well-known children’s songs.
-The website also has lessons about famous composers which can be used as a music appreciation curriculum.
+The website also has lessons about famous composers, which can be used as a music appreciation curriculum.

 Piano Nanny offers piano lessons at starter, intermediate, and advanced levels.
-The lessons are text-based with some audio recordings.
-Multiple choice quizzes are included.
+The lessons are text-based, with some audio recordings.
+They also include multiple-choice quizzes.

-Teoría provides tutorials and exercises which teach reading music, intervals, chords, scales, harmonic functions, music forms, ear training, and more.
+Teoría provides tutorials and exercises that teach reading music, intervals, chords, scales, harmonic functions, music forms, ear training, and more.

 The introduction to Ear Training course teaches volume & mixing, instrumentation, comparing pitches, solfege, and finding the key of a song.
 This introduction course is entirely free, as are lesson activities for all courses.
 Practice and game activities beyond level 3 of the other courses require a premium membership.